IndigoUnited/spoonjs/README.md

 ### CSS live reloading

-### Grunt.js build
+### automaton build

-The building process will be based in Grunt.js, allowing the user to completely customise the build.
+The building process will be based on automaton, allowing the user to completely customise the build.